 October is National Cyber Security Awareness Month.
 Perhaps it is fitting that cyber security be highlighted during one of the scariest months of the year.
-The idea that a malicious party can easily steal our very personal and important information may be much more frightening than any ghost, goblin, or ghoul.
+The idea that a malicious party can easily steal our very personal and important information in a cyber attack may be much more frightening than any ghost, goblin, or ghoul.

 From common cyber crimes like stolen credit card information or social security numbers to serious cases of cyber extortion, for dangers both big and small it is important to consider cyber security.